 After the receipt of favourable prospecting results, it is more feasible for Eskom to deviate around Tronox’s mining area, which will result in a proposed 15km deviation to the east of the 2017 approved deviation.
 The proposed 15km deviation falls outside of the 2017 EA authorised corridor, resulting in an increase in the length of the powerline.
 A Basic Assessment (BA) process (as it falls within a Strategic Transmission Corridor) is therefore required.

-Draft Basic Assessment ReportEskom Juno-Gromis Line Deviation Draft BAR
+Final Basic Assessment ReportEskom Juno-Gromis Line Deviation Final BAR

-Appendix A, B, E and F contained in the Draft BAR
+Appendix A, B and E contained in the Final BAR

 Appendix C: Specialist ReportsAvifaunal Report Ecological Report Aquatic Report Heritage Report

 Appendix C1: Specialist DeclarationsNic Wilshire Jenna Lavin Tarryn Martin Amber Jackson Toni Belcher Jon Smallie